Cruising New Caledonia | Annuaire de Tourisme Nouvelle Caledonie | Guide Nautique Nouvelle Caledonie |

 It worked fine when we first ran it, although it did not put out as much as it was rated for.
 So we sailed off to New Caledonia and Vanuatu with our high tec water maker.
 After three months of cruising the output gradually fell off to a pathetic trickle.
 Mysteriously sometimes it would put out almost half of it's rated capacity and then the next day, for no obvious reason, it trickled out less than our old power survivor.

-The unit was still under warranty but we in New Caledonia on our way to Vanuatu so we could not call the Aussie dealer and tell him to come by for a look.
+The unit was still under warranty but we were in New Caledonia on our way to Vanuatu so we could not call the Aussie dealer and tell him to come by for a look.
 The Sea Recovery Dealer in New Caledonia - Alto marine - told us that since they didn't sell the unit they were not obliged to help us get it fixed.
 I sent emails to the Australian dealer who sold it to us with copies to Sea Recovery in California asking what they thought was wrong.
 I finally got a reply from Sea Recovery and they diagnosed the problem as a faulty feed pressure pump head.
 They sent a replacement under warranty (I had to return the faulty one).

 That didn't fix it.
 So they decided the seals in the Energy Transfer Device needed to be replaced.